 Sankofa Children’s Museum of African Cultures is a privately owned children’s museum in Baltimore.
 It was founded in 2016 in an effort to enrich and inspire Baltimore’s urban community’s cultural desert.
 Our permanent collection of African art complements changing exhibits on a variety of African countries, ethnic groups, and traditions.

-Hands on learning or play are integral in the development of critical skills: creativity, curiosity, critical thinking, risk taking, and problem solving.
-Sankofa Children’s Museum of African Cultures boasts an array of exhibits where children can personally experience a bit of African culture including: dressing up, playing instruments, dancing, and arts and crafts.
+Hands-on learning or play are integral in the development of critical skills in children: We teach creativity, critical thinking, risk taking, and problem solving and inspire curiosity.
+Sankofa Children’s Museum of African Cultures boasts an array of exhibits where children can personally experience a bit of African culture including a huge map puzzle which teaches that Africa is not a country but a continent, learning about and playing various musical instruments, African art, and crafts.

 We seek to:

 - Provide a safe, learning environment to engage children in hands-on experiences through play, performances, classes, dance, and other interactive programs.
 Our goal is to empower them with knowledge so that they feel more confident, proud, and connected to a rich culture and to have more engaged lives.

 - Have a positive influence on each child’s family, academic, and community life.

 - Play an intricate role in reshaping a disenfranchised community culturally in Maryland and beyond, with cultural awareness and excellence.